Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Related Work

+A number of models with Markov dependence have been proposed for correlated executions.
+The binary Markov chain of \cite{chen_binary_1996}; the Markov renewal process of \cite{goseva_popstojanova_failure_2000} (that builds upon earlier work in \cite{Csenki_RecoveryBlocks_1993}, \cite{TomekTrivedi_recoveryblocks_1993}); and the \cite{bondavalli_dependability_1995} model that captures benign-failures, and the cumulative impact of such failures when assessing iterative software. \cite{bondavalli_modelling_1997} improve on this model, demonstrating the model's use with fitted steady-state and transition probabilities.

-In summary, none of the aforementioned approaches provide demonstrably conservative statistical support, for dependability claims about a system exhibiting \emph{possibly} correlated executions -- where such support is justified by various forms of dependability evidence.
-To the best of our knowledge, ours is the first attempt at this.
+None of the aforementioned models are demonstrated using inference methods that explicitly account for one's uncertainty about whether the executions are i.i.d. or not.
+Nor do these models provide demonstrably conservative statistical support for reliability claims about software -- where such support is justified by various forms of reliability evidence (in addition to the outcomes of \emph{possibly} correlated executions during operational testing).